To the Members of APAR Industries Limited

 2. As required by Section 143(3) of the Act we report that:

 (a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;

 (b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

-(cl The balance sheet the statement of profit and loss (including other comprehensiveincome) the statement of changes in equity and the statement of cash flows dealt with bythis report are in agreement with the books of account;
+(c) The Balance Sheet the Statement of Profit and Loss (including Other ComprehensiveIncome) the Statement of Changes in Equity and Cash Flow Statement dealt with by thisreport are in agreement with the relevant books of account;

-i) The Company has disclosed the impact of pending litigations on its financialposition in its standalone financial statements - refer note 44 to the standalonefinancial statements;
+i) The Company has disclosed the impact of pending litigations on its financialposition in its Financial Statements-Refer Note 45 to the Financial Statements;

 Annexure 'A' to the Independent Auditor's Report